-Federal and state laws and District policy provide that no individual shall be denied the right and opportunity to seek, obtain and hold employment, or be subjected to discrimination by reason of a disability.
-This is in accordance with Section 504 of the rehabilitation Act of 1973, Americans with Disabilities Act (ADA) of 1990, Fair Employment and Housing Act (FEHA), and applicable state laws.
+Federal and state laws and District policy provide that no individual shall be denied the right and opportunity to seek, obtain and hold employment or be subjected to discrimination because of a disability.
+This is per Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the Fair Employment and Housing Act (FEHA), and applicable state laws.

 The reasonable accommodation process requires the cooperation of all involved to ensure that individuals with disabilities are given the accommodations necessary to perform the essential functions of their job and receive the benefits and privileges of employment.
-State and federal statutes mandate that the employer engage the employee/applicant in an interactive process to determine effective reasonable accommodation any time the employee/applicant requests a reasonable accommodation, or if the disability is known and the employer becomes aware of a potential need for accommodation.
+State and federal statutes mandate that the employer engage the employee/applicant in an interactive process to determine effective reasonable accommodation when the employee/applicant requests reasonable accommodation or if the disability is known and the employer becomes aware of a potential need for accommodation.

 In a situation where the administrator at the work site cannot accommodate an employee with a disability so that they may perform their essential job functions, or if that employee disagrees with the accommodations provided, the employee may submit a formal request to meet with the District Reasonable Accommodation Committee.

 Please note that an appeal will only be considered after an employee's request has been denied by the Office of Risk Management (there must be a decision from the Office of Risk Management before an employee may “appeal” a decision).